pachyderm/docs-content/staging/prepare-data/sql-ingest.md

 SQL Ingest is an [experimental feature](../../../reference/supported-releases/#experimental).
 {{%/notice%}}

-You can inject database content, collected by your data warehouse, by pulling the result of a given query into Pachyderm and saving it as a CSV or JSON file.
+You can inject database content, collected by your data warehouse, by pulling the result of a given query into {{% productName %}} and saving it as a CSV or JSON file.

 ## Before You Start

 - You should be familiar with [Jsonnet](https://jsonnet.org/learning/tutorial.html).
-- You should be familiar with creating [Jsonnet pipeline specs](https://docs.pachyderm.com/latest/how-tos/pipeline-operations/jsonnet-pipeline-specs/#jsonnet-pipeline-specifications) in Pachyderm.
+- You should be familiar with creating [Jsonnet pipeline specs](https://docs.pachyderm.com/latest/how-tos/pipeline-operations/jsonnet-pipeline-specs/#jsonnet-pipeline-specifications) in {{% productName %}}.
 - You should be familiar with [managing Kubernetes secrets](https://kubernetes.io/docs/tasks/configmap-secret/managing-secret-using-kubectl/).

 ---